LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 Situation Useful source Watch for

-Steady heat, light, or simple fan load Rated watts or measured watts Runtime changes usually matter more than power-factor detail.
+Steady heat, light, or simple fan load Rated watts or measured watts Runtime and rate usually matter more than power-factor detail.

-Refrigerator, freezer, air conditioner, or dehumidifier Measured average, duty cycle, or annual kWh label Short measurements can miss startup, defrost, or weather-driven cycles.
+Refrigerator, freezer, air conditioner, or dehumidifier Measured average, duty cycle, or annual kWh label Short measurements can miss startup, defrost, weather, and compressor cycles.

 Nameplate lists amps instead of watts Amps, supply voltage, and power factor Motors and electronics may draw apparent power that is not all billable real power.

-Shopping for a labeled appliance Annual kWh from the label or specification The label supports comparison, but actual cost depends on local price and use.
+Shopping for a labeled appliance Annual kWh from the label or specification The label helps compare models, but actual cost still depends on local price and household use.

 How to Use This Tool:

-1. Choose an Appliance preset for a realistic starting point, or keep Custom appliance when you have your own values.
+1. Select an Appliance preset for a realistic starting point, or use Custom appliance when you have your own readings.

-2. Select Power input: Nameplate watts, Measured average watts, Amps x volts, or EnergyGuide kWh/year.
+2. Set Power input to Nameplate watts, Measured average watts, Amps x volts, or EnergyGuide kWh/year.
+The Power source row in Cost Ledger should match the source you intended to model.

-3. Enter Quantity.
-For wattage and amps modes, set Runtime, Use days per month, and Duty cycle.
-EnergyGuide mode uses the yearly kWh directly, so those schedule controls are not needed.
+3. For wattage or amps modes, enter Appliance power or Current draw plus Supply voltage, then set Runtime, Use days per month, and Duty cycle.
+EnergyGuide mode uses Annual energy directly, so it does not need the active schedule to calculate monthly kWh.

-4. Set Electricity price to the per-kWh price that changes with use.
-Include delivery charges that scale with kWh when they apply, but leave out fixed monthly customer charges.
+5. Enter Electricity price as the per-kWh price that changes when use changes.
+Include delivery or rider charges that scale with kWh, but leave out fixed monthly account fees.

-6. Read Cost Ledger first, then compare Rate Scenarios, Usage Checks, and Cost Curve when schedule or rate sensitivity matters.
+7. Read Cost Ledger first, then use Rate Scenarios, Usage Checks, and Cost Curve to see whether rate timing, standby share, or runtime sensitivity is driving the result.

-If the page asks you to check inputs, fix the power source first.
+If the summary changes to Check inputs, fix the missing source value first.
 Watts must be positive in wattage modes, annual kWh must be positive in EnergyGuide mode, and amps plus volts must both be positive in amps x volts mode.

 Interpreting Results:

-Monthly operating cost is the headline estimate, but Monthly kWh is the number that explains why the cost moved.
-If monthly kWh is high, the appliance is consuming a lot of energy before price is considered.
-If monthly kWh is modest but cost is high, the electricity rate or time-of-use scenario is doing more of the damage.
+Monthly operating cost is the quickest bill-impact estimate, but Monthly kWh explains why the cost moved.
+High kWh means the appliance is consuming a lot of energy before price is considered.
+Modest kWh with a high dollar result points toward the electricity rate or time-of-use scenario.

-• Effective active draw applies quantity and duty cycle to the selected power source, so it is lower than nameplate watts for cycling loads.
+• Effective active draw applies duty cycle and quantity to the selected power source, so it can be lower than nameplate watts for cycling loads.

 • Standby energy is separated from active use.
 A high standby share points to idle draw rather than the main appliance cycle.

-• Rate Scenarios keeps the same energy use and changes the price assumption across current, off-peak, peak, blended time-of-use, and 25% higher-rate cases.
+• Rate Scenarios keeps energy use fixed while changing the rate assumption across current, off-peak, peak, blended time-of-use, and 25% higher-rate cases.

 • Usage Checks flags bill impact, source quality, cycling assumptions, standby share, runtime intensity, and rate quality.

-• Cost Curve varies runtime for wattage and amps modes, and varies electricity rate when the input is annual kWh.
+• Cost Curve varies runtime for wattage and amps modes, and varies electricity rate when annual kWh is the input source.

-The CO2 estimate is a rough emissions calculation from the annual kWh and the grid factor entered in Advanced.
-Use a local grid factor if you have one, and avoid comparing CO2 results across regions unless the same emissions basis is used.
+The CO2 estimate is a rough emissions calculation from annual kWh and the grid factor entered in Advanced.
+Use a local grid factor when comparing regions, and keep the same factor when comparing two appliances.

 Technical Details:

-Appliance operating cost is a deterministic energy model.
-For wattage-based inputs, active energy is the product of real power, runtime, use days, duty cycle, and quantity.
-For amps x volts, real power is estimated by multiplying current, voltage, and power factor.
-For annual-kWh inputs, the yearly value becomes the active energy source directly and is split into monthly and daily averages.
+Appliance cost is a deterministic energy model.
+For wattage inputs, active energy is real power multiplied by duty cycle, runtime, use days, and quantity.
+For amps x volts, real power is estimated by multiplying current, voltage, and power factor before the same schedule logic is applied.
+For annual-kWh inputs, the yearly energy value is used directly and divided into monthly and daily views.

-Standby energy is calculated separately because it follows calendar time rather than active runtime.
-A device with 4 W of standby draw for 19 hours per day uses less power than a heater, but it still accumulates every day of the year.
-Separating standby also prevents idle energy from being hidden inside the active-use estimate.
+Standby energy is calculated separately because it follows calendar time instead of active runtime.
+A device with 4 W of standby draw for 19 hours per day uses far less power than a heater, but the idle draw accumulates over an average month and a 365.25-day year.

 Formula Core

-Active monthly kWh = Watts Duty fraction Hours per day Days per month Quantity 1000
+Active monthly kWh = Watts × Duty fraction × Hours per day × Use days per month × Quantity 1000

-For amps x volts mode, the source wattage is estimated before duty cycle is applied:
+For amps x volts mode, the source wattage is estimated before duty cycle and quantity are applied:

-Standby energy and cost are then added to the active estimate:
+Standby energy and cost are then added to active use:

 Input Technical role Boundary to check

 Annual kWh Yearly active energy for one appliance before quantity.
-Used directly, so do not apply daily runtime assumptions again.
+Used directly, so runtime and duty cycle should not be counted again.

 Runtime Active hours on each use day.
 0 to 24 hours per day.